ManageIQ/manageiq-api/CONTRIBUTING.md

 ```

 # Questions and Examples
-Below you'll find some common questions and example PRs to guide you through the development process.
+Below you'll find some common questions and example PRs to guide you through the development process:

 * Should this be a subcollection?
     * One question seen frequently is how to determine whether something should be added as a collection, subcollection, or both.
 Is your resource something that you would not look at outside of the context of its parent object?
 If so, then a subcollection is likely the way to go.
 * How are asynchronous tasks handled?